 AMCAP Doctoral School 2021 - Interview

 IAMCR co-sponsored the 2nd AMCAP (Association of Media and Communication Academic Professionals, Pakistan) Doctoral Spring School in February 2021 at Fatima Jinnah Women University in Pakistan.
-In this article, Dr Saadia Ishtiaq Nauman, coordinator of the Doctoral School, talks about the experience of organising the event and the importance of providing an international framework for Pakistani PhD students.
+In this article, Dr Saadia Ishtiaq Nauman, coordinator of the Doctoral School, in an interview with Mazlum Kemal Dağdelen, talks about the experience of organising the event and the importance of providing an international framework for Pakistani PhD students.